Mulled Wine

 • Yield: This recipe makes eight 1-cup servings (and is easily doubled or tripled for your crowd).

-• Storage: Mulled wine can be refrigerated for up to a week.
+• Storage: Leftover mulled wine can be refrigerated in an airtight container for up to a week.
 Just bring it to a simmer before serving.

 • Non-alcoholic: All you have to do is replace the wine in the recipe for a good Concord grape juice (like Welch’s) and omit the orange juice and the sugar.
 Then add the citrus slices, spices, and proceed with the recipe as directed.

 • Spiked mulled wine: Completely optional, but very delicious.
-Brandy, cognac, or bourbon added to mulled wine in small amounts gives the drink a nice depth of flavor, much like sangria.
+A cup Brandy, cognac, rum, or bourbon added to mulled wine in small amounts gives the drink a nice depth of flavor, much like sangria.

 • Slow cooker: Make the mulled wine in a crockpot on LOW for easy open house serving.